NESPEDUFV/more-data/docs/source/index.rst

       .get_result(array_point_field="points_of_interest", geo_location=True, code_h3=True)

 With the code below it's written the result of enrichment in two formats json or csv.
 This library supports three conversions file type: parquet, json and csv.
-You can see more about this here: :ref:`conversion`
+You can see more about this here: :ref:`util`
 It's up to developer choose what type of file it'll be written.

 .. code-block:: python